dmial/wit-bit-site-content/post/processing-of-unrecoverable-errors-in-swift.md

 }
 ```

-Again programmer is going to get crash during debugging here in oder to inevitably notice bug in indexing.
+Again programmer is going to get crash during debugging here in order to inevitably notice a bug in indexing.

 There are five terminating functions from the Swift Standard Library (as for Swift 4.2).